zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

    [http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com)

-1. In the Zetta Browser, ensure the **Photocell** device is listed.
+1. In the Zetta Browser, ensure the **photocell** device is listed.

 1. Click on the **photocell** link to see a detailed view.